laboon/CS1632_Spring2018/syllabus_mon_wed.md

 ## WEEK 2 (15 Jan)

 * NOTE: You must review the slides/notes for Lecture 3 (Requirements and Defects) before Wednesday!
 This lecture will not be given in class.
 This also includes reading chapters 5 and 9 of AFIST.
 Please email if you have any questions.
-You may also come to the TUESDAY class (in room 403 of the Information Sciences building) to see this lecture if you prefer.
+You may also come to the TUESDAY class (9:30 AM - 10:45 AM in room 403 of the Information Sciences building) to see this lecture if you prefer.

 * (Class 1) NO CLASS: Martin Luther King, Jr. Day

 * (Class 2) Test Plans and Breaking Software
+  * ASSIGNED: Deliverable 1

 ## WEEK 3 (22 Jan)

 * (Class 1) Exploratory, Path-Based, and Automated Testing

 * (Class 2) Intro to Ruby
+  * READING: WPGR, Chapter 1-4

 ## WEEK 4 (29 Jan)

-* (Class 1) Advanced Ruby
+* (Class 1) Intro to Ruby, cont'd
+  * READING: WPGR, Chapter 5-6
+  * DUE: Deliverable 1
+  * ASSIGNED: Deliverable 2

 * (Class 2) EX1: Ruby